OshunWilson/osticket-prereqs/README.md

 <img src="https://i.imgur.com/BLMrHu8.png" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Installing heidei sql is something that helps you to connects to the database to interact with it.
+Installing HeideiSql is something that helps you to connects to the database to interact with it.
 </p>
 <br />